sergisiso/autovec-benchmark/README.md

 - Array attributes such as alignment and non-aliasing constrains is provided at compile-time or hidden until the run-time.

-The code associated with the paper:
+This code is associated with the paper:
 > Sergi Siso, Wes Armour, and Jeyarajan Thiyagalingam.
 2019.
 Evaluating Auto-Vectorizing
 > Compilers through Objective Withdrawal of Useful Information.
 ACM Trans.
 Archit.
 Code
 > Optim.
 16, 4, Article 40 (October 2019), 23 pages.